Support at Home

 The Australian Government is replacing Home Care Packages with the new Support at Home program from 1 November 2025 as part of their efforts to unify and simply in-home aged care across the country.
-These changes may affect your care and services, so we want to help you understand what it means for you.
+These changes may affect your care and services.
+Regardless, MMACG is committed to still providing the same care with a community heart to you.

 I have a Home Care Package (HCP), what does Support at Home mean for me?